Steviegt6/CelestialInfernalMod/README.md

 1. Go to the Repository's [releases](https://github.com/Andrzinho15/CelestialInfernalMod/releases) and download the .tmod file, then put it in .local/Share/Terraria/ModLoader/mods/.
 2. Open Terraria and enable the mod.

-## Credits
+## Developers
-Andrzinho16
+Andrzinho16 - Mod Creator

-Nimble-Bubble
+Nimble-Bubble - Spriter/Programmer

-DeBeast591
+DeBeast591 - Programmer

-Shi-Kyong
+Shi-Kyong - Music Composer